January 18, 2022

 - Modifying and upgrading the mechanical system serving the project area

-This project is a grand example of the unique services and capabilities of Epstein, highlighting our engineering acumen at determining and solving a vexing water infiltration issue, as well as our design talent at taking a dark and utilitarian piece of infrastructure and re-imaging it as a new and vibrant public access space.
+Lastly, this project is a grand example of the unique services and capabilities of Epstein, highlighting our engineering acumen at determining and solving a vexing water infiltration issue, as well as our design talent at taking a dark and utilitarian piece of infrastructure and re-imaging it as a new and vibrant public access space.